helloideabox/powerpack-lite-elementor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A collection of 30+ Free Elementor addons & widgets.
-Take Elementor to the next level with PowerPack.
+Elevate your Elementor experience with PowerPack, a comprehensive collection of free addons and widgets designed to supercharge your website.
+Unlock advanced design capabilities, streamline your workflow, and create stunning, professional websites effortlessly with PowerPack's versatile and user-friendly Elementor addons.

 == Description ==

-Extend Elementor with 60+ creative widgets and extensions with [PowerPack Addons](https://powerpackelements.com/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - The fastest-growing library.
-Get 30+ Free widgets with PowerPack Lite.
+Extend Elementor with creative widgets and extensions with [PowerPack Addons](https://powerpackelements.com/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - The fastest-growing library.
 These widgets are designed with a focus on creativity and usability.
 With PowerPack, building Elementor websites will be faster than ever!

 PowerPack Addons is built by [IdeaBox Creations](https://ideabox.io/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link).